 In order to effectively manage our liquidity during this period of uncertainty caused by the COVID-19 pandemic, on February 7, 2021, we entered into an underwriting agreement with ThinkEquity, a division of Fordham Financial Management, Inc., pursuant to which we agreed to sell an aggregate of 750,000 shares of our common stock in a firm commitment underwritten public offering at a price per share to the public of \$18.00.
 The public offering closed on February 10, 2021.
-We received net proceeds of approximately \$12.5 million and we plan to use the net proceeds for general corporate purposes.
+We received net proceeds of approximately \$12.5 million which we are using for general corporate purposes.